Hives/Advent-of-Code-Haskell/README.md

 steps taken to get from the origin to the point along both wires, if the point is a crossing point, otherwise it returns an empty list.
 Hard to give a good name to that!
-This is a problem I often have writing FP code it seems hard to break algorithms down into functions which are simple enough to be named easily
+This is a problem I often have writing FP code it seems hard to break algorithms down into functions which are simple enough to be named easily.
-- I wonder if there's something I'm missing...
+I wonder if there's something I'm missing...